 Join Lise Alschuler, ND as she moderates this discussion with Dr. Ron Hoffman MD, Lyn Patrick ND, and Mark Davis ND.
-After brief presentations highlighting their prevention and management clinical pearls, you will have a chance to ask questions of all presenters.
 This webinar is approved for 1.0 category 1 CME and 1.0 naturopathic CE.

 Dr. Lise Alschuler, ND, FABNO practices naturopathic oncology out of Naturopathic Specialists, LLC.
 Dr. Alschuler is the Executive Director of TAP Integrative, a nonprofit educational resource for integrative practitioners.
 She co-hosts a radio show, Five To Thrive Live! and is co-founder of the iTHRIVE Plan, a mobile web application that creates customized wellness plans for cancer survivors.
 Dr. Alschuler works as an independent consultant in the area of practitioner and consumer health education.
 She has been an invited speaker to more than 100 scientific/medical conferences, published 16 peer-reviewed articles, a co-investigator on 5 research studies, written 6 chapters for medical textbooks, and has co-authored two books, Definitive Guide to Cancer, now in its 3rd edition, and Definitive Guide to Thriving After Cancer.